MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-application.md

 ## Testing support per environment

-Whether you can run automated tests will depend on your solution and environment.
+Whether you can run automated tests will depend on your [!INCLUDE[prodshort](includes/prodshort.md)] solution type and environment.

 |[!INCLUDE[prodshort](includes/prodshort.md)] solution|Environment|Testing allowed|More details|
 |-----------------------------------------------------|-----------|-------|----|